-Enter in Column A the unemployment income from federal Forms 1040 or 1040A.
+Enter in Column A the unemployment income from federal Forms 1040, line 19, 1040A, line 13, or 1040EZ, line 3.
 Enter in Column B that portion of unemployment income received while you were an Indiana resident.

 Remember your Sales and Use Tax obligation.
 See instructions on page 24.